studioplascode/multiplatform-streaming-interactions/README.md

 - [ ] Getting basic alerts working
 - [ ] Bundling the app as a docker image
 - [ ] Web Interface to easily configure the Widgets

-# NOT USABLE YET
-Currently this project is not usable at all yet.
-As soon as I got some of the things working semi-properly this will change.